Category:

 Blumhouse.com: You had already directed and co-written the movie REMOVAL with Osgood Perkins.
 So what were the origins of THE GIRL IN THE PHOTOGRAPHS?
 Was this an idea you’d been thinking of for a while?
 Or just something that came together rather quickly?

 Nick Simon: Oz and I started writing this right after REMOVAL.
 The idea came from just driving round Silverlake and seeing all the American Apparel ads everywhere and thinking it’d be interesting to do something that involved photography and something that was a throw-back “slasher,” if the girls in those billboards were actually terrified looking back at you.
 We started working on this script in 2009 and wrote back and forth.
 Oz and I got hired to do a film called COLD COMES THE NIGHT, so we paused on THE GIRL IN THE PHOTOGRAPHS for a while.
 After that, Oz went off to start working on his film FEBRUARY (currently titled THE BLACKCOAT’S DAUGHTER).
 And then Daniel (Meersand) and I went off to write THE PYRAMID.
 So we kept coming back to re-write this in between.
 It was a script I really liked, but also really tough to crack.
-Luckily, I was paired with Wes Craven through the writer’s guide as a mentor.
+Luckily, I was paired with Wes Craven through the writer’s guild as a mentor.
 We had these dinners at his house for about a year.
 At the last meeting, he asked what we were working on and I told him about this idea, so he read it and really liked it and wanted to be a part of it.

 Blumhouse.com: That’s so awesome.